me

 faq

-• Short Answer: Starting August 2025!
+• Short Answer: Yup!
+Just ask!

 Long Answer: I aim to design either a meaningful decoration or a practical product each time I create.
 I am often irked by purposeless art, however I understand art is sometimes more about the process than the result.
 Crayons, for example.
 I love ‘em, but I use them for fun, not for finesse.
+For these reasons and more, I often choose to stick with cardboard as my primary medium, as it is not overly expensive, but can hold plenty of meaning and memories.

 • Short Answer: To bring joy.